InverseIntegral/ctf_writeups/hackyeaster_2019/12/README.md

                       + 403835910;
 ```

 This can be simplified significantly.
-To do this we have to realize that the subtactions result in -1:
+To do this we have to realize that the subtractions result in -1:

 ```c
 int d = data[i];